OlisaNsonwu/diyar/README.md

 Usage
 -----

-There are two main aspects of the `diyar` package; record and episode grouping, both of which make use of `number_line` objects
+There are two main aspects of the `diyar` package; record and episode grouping, both of which use of `number_line` objects

--   Number line objects Series of real numbers on a number line.
+-   `number_line` object are series of real numbers on a number line.
 These can be manipulated and merged.

 ``` r
 library(diyar); library(dplyr)